MarkChuCarroll/simplex/docs/simplex-language.md

 ### Products

-A simplex model can generate  multiple results, and you can select the results you want it to generate from the command line.
+A single simplex model can generate  multiple outputs.
+When you run simplex, it can either generate all the outputs  defined in the program, or you can specify on the command line which products you want to generate.

 The way that this is done is by using product statements.
 A product statement provides a name for a collection of values.
 When you specify that you want to produce a product, Simplex will evaluate the model to get the values specified in the product, and then output those.

 A product look like: